Using our faith in everyday life.

 In the case of those positive faith-based events, it is generally a case of ‘more of the same’, ‘more of the same’ and the possibilities/ probabilities that eventually arise from that.
 Remember my analysis and evaluation- based career.
 Like you, I can think!

 5.3 Developing a deeper relationship

 You will also notice how a number of articles, later in this section, explain where God’s presence in everyday life does become the most obvious.
 That includes when our relationship with him grows closer.
 Relevant articles are: “Mature prayer”, “Trusting God day to day”, “Trusting God with your life” and of course “God during hard times”.

 I am suggesting that once you have built up a basic level of belief in God, it is then a good idea to take the next step.
 That means working towards a closer, more faithful and trusting relationship with him.
-That includes keeping him ‘in the loop’ within every major facet of everyday life.
+And that includes keeping him ‘in the loop’ within every major facet of everyday life.

 I believe then you will find the evidence really does start to ‘stack up’.

 5.4 Don’t miss out!

 My opinion is that many Christians never ‘completely’ take that step above.
 They never attain the deep relationship in life that God wants to have with each of us.
-These people can miss out on the level of contentment and freedom that God intends us to enjoy in life.
+These people can miss out on the level of contentment and purpose in life that God intends us to enjoy.
+Yes, a very satisfying life!
 But, it is up to each of us to take that step if and when we feel we are ready.

-Clearly the added purpose in our lives, and the contentment we come to enjoy, are strong evidence in their own right of the reality of that relationship we hold with God.
+Clearly the added purpose in our lives, and that contentment mentioned above that we come to enjoy, are strong evidence in their own right of the reality of that relationship we hold with God.

 All I can say in encouragement, based on my own decades of practise and evaluation, is the effort is worth it!